-Additional conservatism is built in to the model by using the wireframes as block modelling constraints, where the zones are modelled as smooth and continuous horizons.
+Additional conservatism is built in to the model by using the wireframes as block modelling constraints, where the zones are modelled as smooth and continuous horizons rather than discrete polygons with a fixed uniform width.
 In this way, relatively wider and narrower intersections are smoothed and over-estimation of tonnage along polygon edges is minimized.